HL7/fhir-medmorph/input/pagecontent/contentig.md

 * **Business Objectives** being met by the content IG
 * **User Story(ies)** the content IG is addressing.
-* Identification and/or definition of the Actors and Systems based on the user story(ies)
+* Identification and/or definition of the **Actors and Systems** based on the user story(ies).
-* Documentation of the Main Flow and significant Exception Flows of the use case using the identified actors and systems. (e.g., a business process model [BPM] type of diagram).
+* Documentation of the **Main Flow** and significant **Exception Flows** of the use case using the identified actors and systems. (e.g., a business process model [BPM] type of diagram).
-* Identification of any interactions between actors and systems that are not part of the MedMorph RA IG.
+* **Identification of any interactions** between actors and systems that are not part of the MedMorph RA IG.

 ### Capturing Data Source (e.g., EHR) Requirements in a Content IG

-* •	In this section, the data requirements for the use case should be identified in detail.
+In this section, the data requirements for the use case should be identified in detail.
 The requirements can be captured in a spreadsheet and linked from this section.

 For example, the level of detail that should be documented in this section of the Central Cancer Registry Reporting Content IG includes requirements the cancer reporting use case needs to capture Condition data, including but not limited to the relevant ICD10/SNOMED codes, the status of the condition (e.g., active, resolved, readmission), onset data of the condition, encounter where the diagnosis was performed, etc.  Additionally, the following topics are necessary to fully specify this section of the content IG:

 * The named event requirements for the use cases have to be selected from the [Named Event Value Set](ValueSet-us-ph-triggerdefinition-namedevent.html).
-If the events defined are not sufficient for the use case, then the authors should contact the HL7 PH WG for guidance.
+If the events defined are not sufficient for the use case, then the authors should contact the HL7 Public Health (PH) Workgroup (WG) for guidance.

-* The Subscription Topics that will be used based on the named events should be defined per the Subscription Backport IG.
+* The Subscription Topics that will be used based on the named events should be defined per the [Subscriptions R5 Backport IG]({{site.data.fhir.subscriptionsig}}/index.html).

 * The specific APIs and Operations that need to be supported by the Data Sources should be identified and documented in the Capability Statement and linked from this section.